lutzer/node-red-contrib-easing/README.md

 # Node Red Contrib Easing

 A node that ramps up a value from a start to an end value using an easing function.
-Outputs values over time or an array.
+Output values are values over time or values within an array.
-Typical use cases for this are smoothing value changes over time to avoid too large steps.
+Typical use cases are smoothing command value changes to avoid large steps.
 ![node-appearance](assets/node-appearance.png)
 **Fig. 1:** Node appearance